Mentorship

 William Michaels

-Will is a Stanford undergraduate studying electrical engineering and physics.
-In the lab, I mentor him regarding the fabrication, characterization, and optimization of Mn2+ doped perovskite LEDs.
-Currently, Will engineers his own perovskite LEDs using new molecular additives for stability enhancement, studies the feasibility of integrating plasmonic electrodes in a perovskite LED configuration, and exploring fully thermally-evaporated perovskite LEDs.
-Will is interested in pursuing a Ph.D. in electrical engineering or physics upon his graduation from Stanford.
+Will was previously a Stanford undergraduate studying electrical engineering and physics.
+In the lab, I mentored him regarding the fabrication, characterization, and optimization of Mn2+ doped perovskite LEDs.
+Previously, Will engineered his own perovskite LEDs using new molecular additives for stability enhancement, studied the feasibility of integrating plasmonic electrodes in a perovskite LED configuration, and explored fully thermally-evaporated perovskite LEDs.
+Will is interested in and is currently pursuing a Ph.D. in electrical engineering or physics after graduating from Stanford.

-Will will be joining MIT EECS in Fall 2024 as an NSF Fellow and Ph.D.
+Will has joined MIT EECS in Fall 2024 as an NSF Fellow and Ph.D.
 Student.

 Natalia Murrietta

-Natalia is a Stanford undergraduate studying electrical engineering.
-In the lab, I mentor her regarding charge carrier recombination dynamics in perovskite semiconductors via time-resolved photoluminescence (TRPL) spectroscopy on Mn2+ doped perovskite LEDs.
-Currently, Natalia is investigating UV and Violet-emitting perovskite LEDs.
-Natalia is interested in pursuing a Ph.D. in electrical engineering or materials science upon her graduation from Stanford.
+Natalia was previously a Stanford undergraduate studying electrical engineering.
+In the lab, I mentored her regarding charge carrier recombination dynamics in perovskite semiconductors via time-resolved photoluminescence (TRPL) spectroscopy on Mn2+ doped perovskite LEDs.
+Previously, Natalia investigated UV and Violet-emitting perovskite LEDs.
+Natalia is interested in and is currently pursuing a Ph.D. in electrical engineering or materials science after graduating from Stanford.

-Natalia will be joining Stanford EE in Fall 2024 as a Stanford Graduate Fellow, NSF Fellow, GEM Fellow, and Ph.D.
+Natalia has joined Stanford EE in Fall 2024 as a Stanford Graduate Fellow, NSF Fellow, GEM Fellow, and Ph.D.
 Student.

 Jazmine Guzman, Rhyan Schweyk, and Layka Traore